 And that’s just the short list.

 My doctor at the time told me I needed to be on an oral contraceptive to remedy my issues.

 Little did she know they actually make the problem worse because estrogen increases copper retention in the body, which I, unfortunately, found out the hard way.

 So let’s break down the science of copper toxicity, which I explain in great detail in my Low Copper Cookbook.
-You get it along with all my biotype cookbooks and other freebies in addition to monthly webinars in my Eat for Life Academy.

 What is Copper Toxicity?